PeppaFan666/T.I.I.G/README.md

 1. Nodejs
 2. *Discord.js*

-Then you will need to create a new discord developer application, and add you token to the config.js.
+Then you will need to create a new discord developer application, and add your token to the config.js.

 https://discord.js.org/